I played a tiny part during a key moment that arbitrarily and slightly

 important problem-solver, who needed time to get a VLSI engineering degree.

-My hiring was approved by a sharp, and ultimately successful, insurgent group at Intel's
+My hiring was approved by a sharp, and ultimately successful, insurgent group at the

 global headquarters in Santa Clara.
 Like many insurgents, they had supporters